Portugal in 2 Weeks

 We recommend you start your day with breakfast at Padaria do Bairro, an excellent small bakery.

-Rick Steves Portugal book has great self-led walking tours you can follow and we recommend.
+Rick Steves Portugal book has great self-led walking tours you can follow, and which we recommend.
 Wind your way up to Sao Jorge Castle.
 Get there via the two free elevator rides up the hill.
-To find them, go to Rua dos Fanqueiros and through the door at #178 (follow signs for elevador castelo).
-From the top cross through a small square, up Largo Chao do Loureiro yo a second elevator with a supermarket at the bottom.
+To find them, go to Rua dos Fanqueiros and through the door at #178 (follow signs for Elevador Castelo).
+From the top cross through a small square, up Largo Chao do Loureiro to a second elevator with a supermarket at the bottom.
 Once at the top follow signs to Castelo de S. Jorge up the hill.

 While Sao Jorge Castle certainly offers history, built in the 11th century by the Moors, its highlight may be the view.
-Arguably the best view overlooking Lisbon, you’ll see the Rio Tejo, red tiled roofs, the 25th of April Bridge, and on a clear day the Monument to Discoveries and the Belem.
+You’ll see the Rio Tejo, red tiled roofs, the 25th of April Bridge, and on a clear day the Monument to Discoveries and the Belem.
 Wander along the ramparts and through the arches into the ruined courtyard.
-Enjoy climbing up to the ramparts and continue to enjoy the nearly 360 panorama.
+Enjoy climbing up to the ramparts and continue to drink in the nearly 360-degree panorama.

 Just outside of the castle is a small neighborhood within the original castle walls where nobles and elites used to live near the king.
 Filled with houses dating from the Middle Ages, it’s a nice stroll (you literally can’t get lost and will end up making a loop).

 Next make your way along Largo Santa Luzia (stop at Miss Can along the way if your really enjoy canned fish).
-Visit the Igreja de Santa Luzia’s bougainvillea covered terrace with another nice view of the Alfama neighborhood down below and pretty blue tiled panels on the walls of the attached church.
+Visit the Igreja de Santa Luzia’s bougainvillea-covered terrace with another nice view of the Alfama neighborhood down below and pretty blue tiled panels on the walls of the church.

 Walk around the church uphill to the Miradouro das Portas do Sol.
 On the far left you’ll see the huge Monastery of Sao Vincente constructed in the 1600s by King Philip II of Spain.
 Grab a snack and drink at the kiosk cafe next to the statue of St Vincent and enjoy the view.

-From here, continue heading down towards the Praca do Comercio to start your exploration of the Baixa neighborhood.
-This was rebuilt after the 1755 earthquake on a uniformed grid plan by the Marques de Pombal.
+Continue heading down towards the Praca do Comercio to start your exploration of the Baixa neighborhood.
+This was rebuilt after the 1755 earthquake on a uniform grid plan by the Marques de Pombal.
 The neighborhood encompasses three squares and three main streets (Prata, Aurea, and Augusta).

 Praca do Comercio is a large, lovely, and lively square, filled with restaurants spilling onto the square and is the gateway to Lisbon where ships used to sell their goods.
 Prior to the earthquake it was the site of Portugal’s royal palace.
 Now government ministries surround the square.
 The statue in the center is of Jose I, the king who gave government control to his chief minister the Marques de Pombal.
 Facing towards the city you’ll see the Arch of Triumph.
 If you’re ready for lunch, grab one at many of the restaurants (Martinho da Arcada is a good option) surrounding the square.
 Or head to the Wines of Portugal Tasting Room to sample local wines.